Ross65536/adc-middleware/README.md

 - `uma.clientId`: Client ID for this middleware in keycloak
 - `uma.clientSecret`: Client Secret for the client ID
 - `uma.resourceOwner`: The Keycloak username who will be the owner of the created resources.
+- `app.adcCsvConfigPath`: The path for the CSV config file containing the fields configuration.
+You can use `./field-mapping.csv` for a default with the file provided in the repository.

 Optional:
 - `server.servlet.context-path`: The base path of the middleware API, used to forward requests.
 Defaults to: `/airr/v1`